mabster/mabster.github.io/content/posts/flow-sharepoint-check-in-comment/index.md

 You'll also want to make sure you're supplying the `accept` header with a value of `application/json` so you get a nice minimal JSON payload back from SharePoint.

-To use the returned check-in comment in a subsequent action, you can use an expression like this (noting that my step's name is "Get_ETag_and_Comment" but yours might be different:
+To use the returned check-in comment in a subsequent action, you can use an expression like this (noting that my step's name is "Get_ETag_and_Comment" but yours might be different):

 ```
 body('Get_ETag_and_Comment')?['CheckInComment']